 Below are a few of the most common questions about trimming Oak trees that are worth a read before you proceed.

-As a thumb rule winter is the best time to most trees including Oaks.
-For the most part this has to do with the way a tree reacts to pruning.
+As a thumb rule, winter is the best time for most trees, including Oaks.
+For the most part, this has to do with the way a tree reacts to pruning.
 Depending on how much you are taking off, pruning a tree is quite a shock to their system.

-If your tree is less than 10 years old it is considered a juvenile tree and can bounce back better after heavier prunes.
+If your tree is less than 10 years old, it is considered a juvenile tree and can bounce back better after heavier prunes.
 Although I do not directly recommend it, you might be able to get away with a prune in spring on younger specimens.
-I would not try this with a mature Oak tree though.
+I would not try pruning a mature Oak tree in spring, though.

 How often should I trim?

-Remedial pruning should be carried out on you Oak tree every 2 – 3 years.
+Remedial pruning should be carried out on your Oaktree every 2 – 3 years.
 This includes removing dead branches or any other branch that looks structurally unsafe.